xiaoli-dong/metagenomics_crash_course/annotation/MAGs_annotation.md

 # MAGs annotation
-There are two ways to get the annotation for MAGs.
-One is to run MetaErg pipline over the fasta format MAG files one by one following the procedures in the [total metagenome annotation](https://github.com/xiaoli-dong/metagenomics_crash_course/blob/master/annotation/README.md) section, the other is to extract the annotation and to generate html reports for each MAG from the total annotation above.
+There are two ways to annotate MAGs using MetaErg.
+One is to run MetaErg pipline over the fasta format MAG files one by one following the procedures in the last section.
+The other method is to use MetaErg's utiliy script to extract individual MAG annotations and to generate html reports from the [total metagenome annotation](https://github.com/xiaoli-dong/metagenomics_crash_course/blob/master/annotation/README.md) results we generated in the last section.
 The following is an example on how to extract a MetaErg annotaiton for a specific MAG

 ## Prepare the work directory
 ```